 Throughout their studies students are encouraged to see the links between theory and practice thanks to practical assignments (sometimes commissioned by companies), on-site visits and presentations by expert guest lecturers.
 Students are requested to use foreign languages for many integrated activities or when working on joint projects with our partner schools.

-The contents of courses are constantly adapted and the course offer is regularly modified to comply with the requirements of the labour market and the expectations of the business world.
+The contents and learning outcomes of courses are constantly adapted and the course offer is regularly modified to comply with the requirements of the labour market and the expectations of the business world.

 Assessment can take various forms.
 This involves mainly continuous assessment and examinations.
 Continuous assessment comprises regular tests in class (generally announced and covering a well-determined subject), individual or group presentations, homework, projects and seminar work.